6 essential personal training forms for your fitness business

 6. Online forms

-The recent surge in remote training means you might never meet your client in person or share the same physical space.
+The popularity of online personal training means you might never meet your client in person.

-However, you could still be liable for a client’s injury, even if it occurs at the client’s home.
-Your duty of care to your client still exists, and you must ensure they complete all your standard personal trainer forms.
+However, you could still be liable for a client’s injury, even if it occurs at their home.
+Your duty of care to your client still exists, and you must ensure they complete your personal trainer forms.

-The client also needs to confirm that they’ll use any personal equipment in line with manufacturer guidelines and that they’re fit enough to participate in the class.
-You can add these clauses to the standard disclaimer form.
+The client also needs to confirm that they’ll use any personal equipment in line with manufacturer guidelines and that they’re fit enough to participate in the class to start with.
+You can add these clauses to your personal trainer disclaimer form.

 Specialist personal trainer insurance through Insure4Sport